RoboSherlock/robosherlock_docs/source/install.rst

 .. _install_rs:

 =================
 Install and Setup
 =================

-.. note:: The installation instructions are for the core package of *RoboSherlock*.
-This does **NOT** contain the knowledge-based reasoning mechanisms and the question-answering.
-These will be released separately, in order to keep dependencies of the core package at a minimum.

-The recommended operating system is Ubuntu 14.04 LTS or Ubuntu 16.04 LTS. *RoboSherlock* comes as a ROS package, so you will need to install **ROS Indigo** (desktop full) or **ROS Kinetic**.
+The recommended operating system is Ubuntu 16.04 LTS. *RoboSherlock* comes as a ROS package, so you will need to install **ROS Kinetic** (desktop full).
 Installation instructions can be found on the ROS homepage_ and setup a catkin workspace as described here_.
+Ubuntu 14.04 will still work, but as of now it is considered to be deprecated and support will stop soon.

 .. _homepage: http://wiki.ros.org/ROS/Installation
 .. _here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace